tomidelucca/px-ios/README.md

 ## Examples

-This project includes two Xcode Project with examples using MercadoPagoSDK: MercadoPagoSDKExamples written in swift and MercadoPagoSDKExamplesObjectiveC.
+This project includes two Xcode Projects with examples using MercadoPagoSDK: MercadoPagoSDKExamples written in swift and MercadoPagoSDKExamplesObjectiveC.
 In case you need support contact the development team.
 ## Documentation

 + [Read more about this 6 steps integration.](https://mercadopago.github.io/px-ios)